pranregu/GA-Chromophore/README.md

 Multipoint: Crossover operator Takes 2 molecules as SMILES and produces a new molecule with features of both the parent molecules.
 string_mutate: Mutation operator Takes 1 molecule as SMILES and replaces one atom/functional group with another.
 xyz_gen: Takes a SMILES representation and creates a xyz file
-gen: Creates a Qchem input file
-qchem_run: Makes slurm files. (file.run)
-submit_runs: Submits slurm files.
-New_scoring_fn: Assigns scores to molecules based on their LUMO energies.
+Sc_fn2: Assigns scores to molecules based on their LUMO energies.
-string_GA: Generates a population of molecules that evolve in each generation(iteration) with increasing values of LUMO energies. terphenyl.smi: File containing terphenyl SMILES, which are used to make the initial population in string_GA.
+string_GA: Generates a population of molecules that evolve in each generation(iteration) with increasing values of LUMO energies. terphenyl2.smi: File containing terphenyl SMILES, which are used to make the initial population in string_GA.

 Running: Run the file string_GA.